ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 The second sequence is used to retrieve the existing guestbook entries.
 This sequence will:
    * List all documents from the database.
-   * Format the documents and returning them.
+   * Format the documents and return them.

 1. Under [**Functions**](https://{DomainName}/functions), click on **Actions** and then **Create**.
 2. Then, after selecting **Action**, use `set-read-input` as name.
 Again, select **guestbook** as package and a **Node.js** version as runtime.
 Click **Create**.